Comprehensive Guide to Flood Insurance for Mobile & Manufactured Homeowners

 March 21st, 2024 | 4 min read

-Overview of Flood Insurance for Mobile Homes
+Overview of Flood Insurance for Mobile and Manufactured Homes

 Mobile homes are inherently more susceptible to floods due to several factors that insurance experts frequently discuss.
 First and foremost, mobile homes are often located in areas that are at a higher risk for flooding, especially in coastal or low-lying regions where water accumulation can occur rapidly during a flood event.